Marconi-Stem/fwl/_others/01-Scratch.md

+---
+title: Start With Scratch
+author: MCC
+date: 2025-06-17
+category: Scratch
+layout: post
+---

 # Day 1: Start With Scratch

 Start the Day with a word-search.
-[Downloadable NEED PDF]
+[Downloadable NEED PDF for Games]
-- PDF should have a word search and a set of lines for students username and pasword for Scratch.
+- PDF should have a word search and a set of lines for students username and password for Scratch.

 <hr style="background-color: rgb(13, 237, 5); height: 3px;">